Facets of Random Symmetric Edge Polytopes, Degree Sequences, and Clustering: Introduction

-Motivated by these considerations, we study the facets of \(\PG\) for various random graph models, with an emphasis on the number of facets, denoted by \(\facets(\PG)\) or \(\facets(G)\).
-First, we investigate properties of the facets of \(\PG\) when \(G\) is an Erd\H{o}s-Renyi random graph, establishing a threshold probability for which \(\PG\) and \(P_{K_n}\) share many facet-supporting hyperplanes.
-Second, we present the results of empirical investigations regarding the relationship between clustering metrics on \(G\) and \(\facets(G)\); these experiments involve generating ensembles of graphs via well-known Markov Chain Monte Carlo techniques.
+Our goal in this work is to study the facets of \(\PG\) for various random graph models, with an emphasis on the number of facets, denoted by \(\facets(\PG)\) or \(\facets(G)\).
+First, we investigate properties of the facets of \(\PG\) when \(G\) is an Erd\H{o}s-Renyi random graph, establishing a threshold probability for which \(\PG\) and \(P_{K_n}\) share facet-supporting hyperplanes.
+Second, we present the results of empirical investigations regarding the relationship between clustering metrics on \(G\) and \(\facets(G)\).
 The graph metric of interest in this work is the \emph{average local clustering coefficient of \(G\)}, also called the \emph{Watts-Strogatz clustering coefficient}.
 For each vertex \(v\) of \(G\), define the local clustering coefficient \(\Cws(v)\) to be the number of edges connecting two neighbors of \(v\) divided by the number of possible edges between neighbors of \(v\).
 The average local clustering coefficient is then defined as

+This value is a measure of graph transitivity introduced by Watts and Strogatz~\cite{wattsstrogatz1998} in the context of network science.

+Figure~\ref{fig:8allconnected} contains a plot of average local clustering against number of facets for all $11,117$ connected graphs on $8$ vertices.
+There are some apparent patterns in this data.
+For example, we have that $N(K_8)=254$ and there are many graphs with $N(G)\approx 254$ having a wide range of clustering values.
+Further, there is a general trend that the number of facets increases with the clustering; the slope of the fit line for this data is approximately $148.46$.